Pest Control Services

 "What preventive measures do you recommend?"

-The right company won't rush you or dodge these questions.
-They'll answer confidently and in plain English—not pest control jargon.
+The right company won't rush to close or become evasive about this question.
+They shall respond with confidence and in plain English, not pest control jargon.

 Reading and Understanding Service Contracts

-Nobody likes reading the fine print, but with pest control, you absolutely must.
-Pay special attention to:
+No one likes reading the fine print, but with pest control services, you have to.
+Pay very close attention to:

 Cancellation policy: Can you end service without penalties?